 Emily Halban was born in Geneva in 1983 and spent her childhood there before moving to England to study at Oxford University.
-She graduated in 2004 and moved to London where she now lives.
-Emily developed anorexia at the age of 16.
+She graduated in 2004 and moved to London where she still lives.
+Emily developed anorexia at the age of 16 and battled through 8 years with the disease.
+She is now happily married to her husband, Sam, and in September 2010 became proud mother to a little girl, Eloise.

 Comments feed for this article